sarsamurmu/reboost/docs/plugin-api.md

         serializeObject(object, ['b', 'nest.f'])
         // => A string of the serialized object,
-        // without including property 'b' and 'f' property of 'nested' }
+        // without including property 'b' and 'f' property of 'nest' }
     }
   }